Ali-Mansourr/MediaCollectionTracker/README.md

 ### Using Advanced Features

+- **Authentication**: Professional login system with beautiful modals
-- **Profiles**: Click your profile avatar to create new profiles or switch between users
+- **Profiles**: Click your profile avatar to access profile menu and statistics
 - **AI Recommendations**: Click "Get AI Suggestions" to receive personalized recommendations
 - **Dark Mode**: Toggle dark mode from the profile menu
 - **Export**: Download your collection data from the profile menu
 - **Statistics**: View your collection stats in the profile dropdown
+- **Logout**: Secure logout with confirmation dialog

 ### Status Types